-Tip 7 Safe Zones
+Tip 7 Safe Zones For Bullies in Medicine

-The ultimate safe zone for a trainee doctor to shield them from a senior bully colleague is the resident doctors’ lounge.
+The ultimate safe zone for trainee doctors to shield them from a senior bully colleague is the resident doctors’ lounge.
 A surprising amount of work can be done from most lounges these days with the aid of IT – checking results, calling for consults, and completing discharge summaries for example.

 Psychologically you also know that you are safe for the time that you are in the lounge and of course you often have the support of your colleagues available.

 Want a more immediate safe zone?
 Try the bathroom.
 If the bully is in full throttle and you are feeling the tears start to well up a quick dart to the bathroom could be the fix to calm your feelings and restore your resolve.

 Tip 8 Early Warning Systems